Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Let's go back to the documentary.

-Gaining experience and notoriety to debut in a professional circuit in America.
+And after this, he moved to Mexico and then Germany, gaining experience and notoriety to debut in a professional circuit in America.

-Throughout his career, Chris achieved numerous titles from the most prestigious wrestling associations, such as World Championship Wrestling, or WCW, and WWF, which is now known as WWE.
+Throughout his career, Chris achieved numerous titles from the most prestigious wrestling associations, such as World Championship Wrestling or WCW and WWF, which is now known as WWE.

 Chris's performance peaked in the year 2004, where he officially won the World Heavyweight Championship.